AlainParadis/HEAL610/lit-review.md

 #### Importance to Students

 Learners benefit from earlier, consistent, high-quality WIL activities with models that are varied and innovative.
 A properly prepared aspiring graphic designer has WIL experiences of increasing intensity at all stages of their academic journey.
-They are exposed to theory then practice in a scaffolded structure progressing throughout the academic curriculum. {% cite  mabungela_accelerating_2024 %}, {% cite orrell_good_2011 %}, {% cite dean_institutional_2020 %}, {% cite doolan_benefits_2019 %}.
+They are exposed to theory then practice in a scaffolded structure progressing throughout the academic curriculum {% cite jackson_employability_2015 %}, {% cite  mabungela_accelerating_2024 %}, {% cite orrell_good_2011 %}, {% cite dean_institutional_2020 %}, {% cite doolan_benefits_2019 %}.
 This model builds momentum, making a smoother transition towards the workplace and future career success {% cite doolan_benefits_2019 %}, {% cite kay_emerging_2019 %}, {% cite stirling_practical_2024 %}, {% cite wyonch_class_2023 %} rather than an abrupt intensive experience at the end of their studies.

 Additionally, WIL experiences sooner in students' progress through the program support their choice of vocation early-on {% cite freudenberg_its_2008 %}, {% cite sachs_2017_2017 %}.
-Because WIL helps students clarify their career goals, they can use their experiences to determine if their choice of sector or industry is right for them.
+Because WIL helps students clarify their career goals, they can use their experiences to determine if their choice of sector or industry is right for them {% cite billett_realising_2009 %}.
 It also bolsters their résumés with the addition of their WIL position.
 They can gain contracts in their field of practice, which can help build a professional network {% cite usher_why_2020 %}, {% cite jackson_impact_2023 %}, {% cite mabungela_accelerating_2024 %}, {% cite provosts_task_force_on_experiential_education_experiential_2017 %}, {% cite ross_developing_2019 %}, {% cite sattler_work-integrated_2011 %}, {% cite sattler_work-integrated_2012 %}.

-Beyond the disciplinary expertise gained in the course of their regular studies, frequent WIL fosters the timely development of professional skills such as teamwork, communication, and problem-solving {% cite cutean_impact_2023 %}, {% cite crebert_developing_2004 %}, {% cite doolan_benefits_2019 %} {% cite smith_impact_2014 %}.
+Beyond the disciplinary expertise gained in the course of their regular studies, frequent WIL fosters the timely development of professional skills such as teamwork, communication, and problem-solving {% cite cutean_impact_2023 %}, {% cite crebert_developing_2004 %}, {% cite doolan_benefits_2019 %}, {% cite smith_impact_2014 %}.
 Finally, WIL plays a central role in supporting the development students' professional identity {% cite trede_role_2012 %}.

 In the academic context, students who participate in WIL have a higher GPA than those who do not.
 They are more satisfied with their programs, are less worried about their studies and experience superior labour market outcomes {% cite drysdale_motivation_2018 jackson_impact_2023 macdonald_realizing_2014 raelin_gendered_2014 parker_differential_2016 purdie_are_2013 raelin_gendered_2014 ramirez_academic_2015 %}